A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 But, make no mistake - these are asking prices, these are not prices at which businesses have actually sold.
 And asking prices can sometimes be very silly indeed.

-So let's find the silliest ones and remove them altogether.
+So let's find the silliest ones and remove them from your spreadsheet altogether.
 How do you know which ones are silly?
 Well if the business has been on sale for several years and has still not found a buyer, it's safe to say that the price isn't right.
 Let's remove those.

 Let's go through those business-for-sale listings again and check for dates - sites like Rightbiz tell you the date the business was first listed for sale.
 Which ones on your list have been on the longest?
 It's safe to strike them off your list and ignore the prices (multiples) at which they were listed.
 Businesses are obviously not selling at those prices!

 Now that you've cleaned your spreadsheet you have a good idea of your "competition" i.e. businesses like yours competing for the same buyers.
 And you know what their price expectations are (expressed as a multiple of profits).
-Now multiple your profits by that same figure and you know what an equivalent asking price for your business would be.
+Now multiple your profits by that same figure and you know what equivalent asking price for your business would be seen as reasonable by buyers.

 At this point business owners often argue that their business has "potential" and should therefore command a higher multiple.
 What I have to say about potential is on my valuation myths page.
 In short, my experience is that every seller claims "potential" and buyers usually tune out any mentions of this word.